Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Simulation Results

-This section showcases the functionality of the proposed coordination method for a given scenario under different levels of charging power; the results are depicted in Figs. \ref{fig:out_7.2kW}, \ref{fig: Char_schedul_7_2}, \ref{fig:out_11.5kW}, and \ref{fig: Char_schedul_11_5}.
+This section showcases the functionality of the proposed coordination method for a given scenario under different levels of charging power; the results are depicted in Figs. \ref{fig:out_7.2kW}, \ref{fig: Char_schedul_7_2}, \ref{fig:out_11.5kW}, and \ref{fig: Char_schedul_11_5}, respectively.
 The results correspond to a load profile from July for a transformer with a 50 kVA capacity.
 The primary objective was to determine the maximum number of EVs that could be supported under two different charging levels: 7.2 kW and 11.5 kW, while all other parameters were fixed.
-Particularly, it was assumed that the EVs could not be charged between 8 AM and 4 PM.
+Particularly, it was assumed that the EVs could not be charged between 8 AM and 4 PM (this assumption is relaxed in Section \ref{Compar} for comparison purposes).

-The simulation results, as illustrated in Fig. \ref{fig:out_7.2kW}, analyze the power demand profile by combining the transformer load with the generated charging schedules for five EVs obtained using the coordination scheme.
+The simulation results, as illustrated in Fig. \ref{fig:out_7.2kW}, analyze the power demand profile by combining the transformer load with the generated charging schedules for five EVs obtained using the proposed coordination scheme.
 The associated charging sessions are displayed in Fig. \ref{fig: Char_schedul_7_2}, where five distinct step-shaped curves, labeled EV1 through EV5, illustrate the charging activities at 7.2 kW.
 Each curve denotes periods of active charging, marked by spikes, and disconnection periods, represented by flat lines at zero level, notably during assumed infeasible time intervals when no charging occurs.
-A dashed black line in Fig. \ref{fig:out_7.2kW} refers to the aggregate total demand from both the base load and the EV charger loads.
+The dashed black line in Fig. \ref{fig:out_7.2kW} refers to the aggregate total demand from both the base load and the EV charger loads.
 Additionally, the dark green curves in each segment of Fig. \ref{fig: Char_schedul_7_2} indicate the battery levels for each corresponding EV, providing a visual representation of battery consumption and recharge cycles.
-It is evident from Figs. \ref{fig:out_7.2kW} and \ref{fig: Char_schedul_7_2} that the coordinated charging strategy not only effectively keeps the overall demand below the transformer’s maximum capacity, denoted by a solid blue line at 50 kVA, but also delivers the required energy to bring the battery levels to the assigned final SOC.
+It is evident from Figs. \ref{fig:out_7.2kW} and \ref{fig: Char_schedul_7_2} that the coordinated charging strategy not only effectively keeps the overall demand below the transformer’s maximum capacity (denoted by the solid blue line at 50 kVA in Fig. \ref{fig:out_7.2kW}), but also delivers the required energy to bring the battery levels to the assigned final SOC (of at least 80\% as seen in Fig. \ref{fig: Char_schedul_7_2}).

 For the 11.5 kW charging power scenario, similar patterns and outcomes were observed, and they are depicted in Figs. \ref{fig:out_11.5kW} and \ref{fig: Char_schedul_11_5}.
 In Fig. \ref{fig: Char_schedul_11_5}, the charging sessions for each of the four EVs are characterized by more compressed charging windows due to the increased (charging) power.